A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Analysis of ZTF and Literature Transients

 There is considerable interest in understanding to what extent AT\,2018cow is part of a continuum that extends into other parts of the fast-transient parameter space, and to what extent it is a distinct class.
-In the literature AT\,2018cow is often generically described as a rapidly evolving transient or fast blue optical transient (``FBOT'') and grouped together with the other objects.
-Its photometric evolution (fast rise, high peak luminosity) and spectroscopic behavior (persistent narrow lines; \citealt{Perley2019cow,Margutti2019}) most closely resembles interacting SNe \citep{Fox2019}.
-In this section we discuss another distinguishing characteristic of AT\,2018cow---luminous X-ray, millimeter, and radio emission---and to what extent similar behavior can be ruled out in other parts of the parameter space of Figure~\ref{fig:lum-timescale}.
+In the literature AT\,2018cow is often described as \edit2{an FBOT, but it has not been clear to what extent its properties are representative of the parameter space in Figure~\ref{fig:lum-timescale}}.
+In this section we discuss to what extent the luminous X-ray, millimeter, and radio emission of AT2018cow, can be ruled out in other parts of the parameter space of Figure~\ref{fig:lum-timescale}.

 In Figure~\ref{fig:radio} we show the millimeter and radio upper limits presented in Section~\ref{sec:radio-obs} compared to the light curve of AT\,2018cow.
 The only events with similar millimeter and radio behavior---AT\,2020xnd and AT\,2018lug---also have very similar optical light curves to AT\,2018cow.
 SN\,2019qav (Type~IIn/Ibn) also had a high luminosity and spectra persistently dominated by interaction; yet X-ray, millimeter, and radio observations rule out emission similar to that of AT\,2018cow.
-SN\,2020rsc (Type~IIb) had a light curve similar to AT\,2018cow in its duration (albeit significantly less luminous), yet we can also rule out emission similar to AT\,2018cow by orders of magnitude.
+SN\,2020rsc (Type~IIb) had a light curve similar to AT\,2018cow in its duration (albeit significantly less luminous), yet we can also rule out \edit2{X-ray/mm/radio} emission similar to AT\,2018cow by orders of magnitude.
 Finally, SN\,2019deh was a rapidly evolving and luminous Type~Ibn SN that remained persistently blue, with a relatively constant effective temperature---millimeter and radio observations also resulted in non-detections, ruling out emission similar to AT\,2018cow by orders of magnitude.

 To our knowledge, only two Type~Ibn SNe have X-ray detections, and both were nearby: SN\,2006jc \citep{Immler2008} and SN\,2010al \citep{Ofek2013}.
 Although these two events had a similar late-time luminosity to that of AT\,2018cow ($\sim10^{40}\,\erg\,\psec$), the early-time luminosity was orders of magnitude smaller.
 SN\,2006jc took 100\,d to rise to peak luminosity in X-rays, whereas AT\,2018cow rose to peak light in X-rays within three days.